kenshuri/cap_from_github/README.md

 git remote -v
 ```

-To make sure that your app can be accessed, you need to add your app domain on Heroku to the list of allowed host.
+To make sure that your app can be accessed, you need to add your app domain on Heroku to the list of allowed hosts.
 Please change the setting in your `settings.py` file to match your app name on Heroku.

 ```python